cookies

 Most Expensive Cookies

-A 23-carat gold-leaf covered cookie carries a price tag of $1,000.
+A 23-carat gold-leaf covered cookie costs $1,000.

 Sofia Demetriou, owner of Duchess Cookies, is the mastermind behind the world's most expensive cookie.
 Her idea came to fruition as part of a plan to gain publicity when her business launched in 2018.
 The red velvet cookie is made with ruby chocolate and covered with edible gold leafs.
 This luxury cookie, which comes with a string of freshwater pearls, a Baccarat catchall, and a shoe sculpted from chocolate, has been purchased by customers in both New York City and Dubai.